sys9317/Final_Project/final_paper.md

 Interestingly, almost every single predicted value is negative, predicting that more stations will leave the station than enter.
 This could be because of the overall average net activity at New Hampshire/T Street.
-What’s more interesting is the predicted values rarely stray away from zero, with some of the most extreme values being -2 or -3.
-This is shocking, given that some days the net activity is as high as 23 and low as -20, so we would expect at least some predictions to be in this range.
+What’s more interesting is how most of the predicted values rarely stray away from zero, with only a couple going as far as -5, -6, or
+-9.
+This is shocking, given that some days the net activity is as high as 23 and low as -20, so we would expect at least some more predictions in this range.

 After getting these results, we debated a number of possible reasons our model may be off.
 First, we reran the same modeling process on a couple other stations, Columbus Circle/Union Station and 11th/Clifton St, however the